New boiler replacement guide and new boiler options for UK homes in 2020.

-In that case, it’s time to call us for a replacement.
+In that case, it’s time to call us for a replacement boiler.

 What type of new boiler should you choose?

-After you’ve decided a new model is right for you, make sure you consider what boiler will be most efficient for your home needs.
+After you’ve decided new boiler offers is the right decision for you, make sure you consider what boiler will be most efficient for your home needs.

 The main things to factor into your decision are:

 - Hot water usage: Large families that use a lot of hot water will find a regular boiler more efficient.
 A home with fewer occupants will benefit from a combi boiler.

 - Home size: Because combi boilers don’t require hot water cylinders, we can install in a home with less space.